jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 Well, you are not alone.
 I promise.

-If you have been to a tech event in 2024 onwards, Quantum Computing has become one of those terms that gets slipped into conversation, finds its way into sexy¹ presentations, and lurks ominously in the footnotes of strategy papers, all while most people secretly hope no one ever asks them to explain what the heck it is.
+If you have been to a tech event in 2024 onwards, Quantum Computing has become one of those terms that gets slipped into conversation, finds its way into sexy presentations, and lurks ominously in the footnotes of strategy papers, all while most people secretly hope no one ever asks them to explain what the heck it is.

 But what if I told you it doesn’t have to be this way?